This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I tell students that A levels and BTecs give them a taste of what’s on offer in music and technology.
 This allows them to find out where their skillset and passion lies – it could be in writing, producing, performing, film/media/gaming or music technology – and they can then apply to university with a speciality in mind or do a specific HNC and HND.
 My other role is technical manager of the college’s now state-of-the-art recording studios that are regularly booked by professional musicians to give our students a real feel for how the industry works.
 We launched our own ‘Hempstead Road Studios’ record label last year . . .

-What do you like best about working in FE?
+What do you like best about working in FE music technology?

 The relationship between staff and students – I often work with young people who spend up to five years at the college from age 16 to 21 (level 2 through to level 5).
 I treat them as adults, hold them responsible for their actions and meet them halfway when they bring something to the table.
 It’s great that some still call me years after leaving, anxious to show that what I taught them has really seen them succeed.